monasca/monasca-docker/CONTRIBUTING.md

 ## Getting Help

-For any contribution-related questions, please file an issue on this repository, or ask in the `#openstack-monasca` channel on Freenode.
+For any contribution-related questions, please file an issue on this repository, or ask in the `#openstack-monasca` channel on OFTC.

 [1]: https://developercertificate.org/
 [2]: https://help.github.com/articles/signing-commits-using-gpg/